okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/oie-embedded-common-download-setup-app/main/aspnet/widgetforyourapp.md

-> **Note:** [Run the embedded Widget sample app](/docs/guides/oie-embedded-common-run-samples/aspnet/main/#run-the-embedded-widget-sample-app) and explore the available [embedded Widget use cases](/docs/guides/oie-embedded-widget-use-case-basic-sign-in/aspnet/main/) to get familiar with the Identity Engine and Sign-In Widget flow.
+> **Note:** [Run the embedded widget sample app](/docs/guides/oie-embedded-common-run-samples/aspnet/main/#run-the-embedded-widget-sample-app) and explore the available [embedded widget use cases](/docs/guides/oie-embedded-widget-use-case-basic-sign-in/aspnet/main/) to get familiar with the Identity Engine and Sign-In Widget flow.

 Begin to integrate the Sign-In Widget into your own embedded app by following these steps: